 The article presents a data-driven management approach applied to production processes.
 The approach involves using the data metamodel of an information system and a hierarchical rule base for the behavior of the information system with fuzzy logic inference.
-The main conclusions are provided, confirming the feasibility of using this approach in tasks related to data representation in information systems and managing information systems to reduce the human factor in organizing control of external systems in production.
-The tasks are relevant in many production facilities of the Russian Federation, including industrial enterprises in the Ulyanovsk region.
+The described results confirming the feasibility of using this approach for data-driven control.
+The using its for management and interaction of information systems allow to reduce labor.
+The approach are relevant in many production facilities of the Russian Federation, including industrial enterprises in the Ulyanovsk region.